 Finally, consider these programs in your arsenal

-Cathay Pacific’s Asia Miles program is good for long-haul flight redemptions on Cathay Pacific and its oneworld alliance partners like Qantas.
+Cathay Pacific’s loyalty program is good for long-haul flight redemptions on Cathay Pacific and its oneworld alliance partners like Qantas.
 Its rates for most reward flights are generally lower than Qantas would charge in Qantas Points.

 8. American Airlines AAdvantage

-AAdvantage offers one of the best redemption rates on oneworld and partner airlines.
-It’s easy to buy miles, especially when special deals are on.
+AAdvantage offers some of the best reward rates on oneworld and partner airlines.
+It’s easy to buy miles, especially when special deals are running.

 Unfortunately, it’s otherwise not easy to earn AAdvantage miles in Australia.
 Apart from buying miles, you can accumulate miles by crediting flights to AAdvantage.
 If you’re on a high-value paid ticket (such as Premium Economy or Business Class to Europe or USA), you could earn a decent chunk of miles for a future flight.